veritrans/Veritrans-ios-sdk/MidtransCoreKit/code_usage.md

 ## 3. Oneclick Credit Card Transaction

 One click transaction offer simple credit card transaction because it only need `token` to charge transaction.
-The `token` represents the credit card number dan expiry date of the customer.
+The `token` represents the credit card number dan expiry date of the customer's credit card.

 ### 3.1 <a name="get-oneclick-token"></a>Get Oneclick Token
 You can get `token` with two methods: